soverenio/docs/docs/administration/managing-gateways.md

 To delete a gateway:

 1. Visit the [gateways page](https://app.soveren.io/gateways).
-2. Click the ··· menu button next to a gateway.
+2. Click the recycle bin button next to a gateway.
-3. Click "Delete".